ezithh/Counter-Phishing-Tool-3.2/README.md

 Setup

-Clone the Repository: git clone https://github.com/ezithh/Counter Phishing Tool This project is an offensive and proactive tool designed to disrupt phishing attacks by flooding fake phishing websites' login portals with a deluge of fake user data.
+Clone the Repository: git clone https://github.com/ezithh/Counter-Phishing-Tool.git This project is an offensive and proactive tool designed to disrupt phishing attacks by flooding fake phishing websites' login portals with a deluge of fake user data.
 It's a tool crafted for cybersecurity professionals to actively combat and mitigate risks associated with phishing attacks.

 Table of Contents